Last update: 8 October, 2024 CV

 About Me

-Currently, I am a third-year PhD candidate at the School of Computer Science and Engineering (SCSE), Nanyang Technological University (NTU), Singapore, under the supervision of Prof. Chunyan Miao.
+Currently, I am a fourth-year PhD candidate at the College of Computing and Data Science (CCDS), Nanyang Technological University (NTU), Singapore, under the supervision of Prof. Chunyan Miao.

 Before that, I obtained my master degree in School of Computer Science, Fudan University (FDU) in 2021, where I worked with Prof. Xipeng Qiu and Prof. Xuanjing Huang.
 When I was in Fudan, I was a member of Fudan NLP Group and fastnlp develop team.
 I was one of the main contributors of fastNLP [GitHub]GitHub Repo stars [Gitee].